 \subsubsection{The concrete models.}

-In the context of this article, strictly focusing on the construction of cluster structures, the general theory presented above can be simplified as follows.

-First, for a Legendrian link $\La\sse T^*_\infty\R^2$ with vanishing rotation number, the global sections of the Kashiwara-Schapira stack $\msh(k_\La)$ admits a simple object $\Xi$ by \cite[Part 10]{Guillermou19_SheafSummary}.
+For a Legendrian link $\La\sse T^*_\infty\R^2$ with vanishing rotation number, the category of global sections of the Kashiwara-Schapira stack $\msh(k_\La)$ admits a simple object $\Xi$ by \cite[Part 10]{Guillermou19_SheafSummary}.
 In addition, the functor $\mu\mbox{hom}(\Xi,\cdot)$ is an explicit equivalence between $\msh(k_\La)$ and the (twisted) stack $\Loc_\La$ of (twisted) local systems on $\La$.\footnote{A choice of spin structure on $\La$, and correspondingly choices of spin structures for the Lagrangian fillings we consider, allow a further identification to actual (untwisted) local systems.
-We implicit have these choices on the background and translate them combinatorially in Section \ref{sec:cluster} when they are needed to assign signs.} In consequence, the microlocal functor $\m_\La$ described above yields a functor
+We implicit have these choices on the background and translate them combinatorially in Section \ref{sec:cluster}, through sign curves, when they are needed to assign signs.} In consequence, the microlocal functor $\m_\La$ described above yields a functor